 2. Reliance on luck is minimal

-3. Theme is very pronounced but not necessarily gameplay related
+3. The theme is very pronounced but not necessarily gameplay-related

-Theme in eurogames is often well-thought-out and executed to the detail (artistic style, quality wooden tokens and miniatures), but they are not essentially connected to the gameplay, but act as a tool to name abstract game elements (tiles, resources, meeples).
+The theme in eurogames is often well-thought-out and executed to the detail (artistic style, quality wooden tokens, and miniatures), but they are not essentially connected to the gameplay, but act as a tool to name abstract game elements (tiles, resources, meeples).

 4. Players do not get eliminated

 Contrary to “American” type board games, in eurogames, all players remain in the game to the very end.
-Winner is determined by victory points and is often unknown until the very end, when the points are counted.
+The winner is determined by victory points and is often unknown until the very end when the points are counted.
 Late twists, like hidden victory points, often turn the tables and one can never be sure in victory until the very end.
 Often, more paths to victory points are available.

 5. Game mechanics

 Game mechanics follow the rule “easy to learn, but hard to master”.
-Single player is rare to find, games are designed around the 2-6 player limit, but 3-4 is most commonly the sweet spot.
-Combining this with their play time and no-player-elimination, eurogames are ideal family games or gateway games (board games with game mechanics and theme that appeal to wide audience – making them great for novice players).
+Single-player is rare to find (although more and more popular with the releases in the last years), games are designed around the 2-6 player limit, but 3-4 is most commonly the sweet spot.
+Combining this with their playtime and no-player-elimination, eurogames are ideal family games or gateway games (board games with game mechanics and themes that appeal to a wide audience – making them great for novice players).

-Players do not interact directly on board (combat is almost unheard-of eurogames), but rather indirectly: competing for victory points, resources, tiles and trading (often with each other with free market rules).
+Players do not interact directly on board (combat is almost unheard-of in eurogames), but rather indirectly: competing for victory points, resources, tiles, and trading.

 Mechanics used are common, but often implemented in fresh and original variations, including: